Connect with others who understand.

 Find Your Team

-Do you struggle with facial heating on one or both sides?
-Or have you been diagnosed with trigeminal neuralgia alongside MS?
-Share your experiences and tips in the comments below, or start a conversation on MyMSTeam.
+Do you struggle with heat or pain on one side of your face?
+Have you been diagnosed with trigeminal neuralgia alongside MS?
+Share your experiences and tips in the comments below, or start a conversation on your Activities page.

 All updates must be accompanied by text or a picture.